Groups seek clarity over vaccine priorities

 Vermont had initially bumped law enforcement and firefighters off the priority list, but Scott took action after learning ski patrollers had been granted shots.
 Most municipal police and county sheriffs have been approved, while the Department of Public Safety has approved vaccinations only for its full-time officers up to the rank of sergeant.

 State police lieutenants and above can only get vaccinated if a site has extra doses and reaches out directly, Public Safety Commissioner Michael Schirling explained at Scott’s news conference on Tuesday.
-Schirling said high-ranking officers have been told they would face departmental discipline if they asked on their own for the vaccine shots.
+Schirling has hinted high-ranking officers have been told they would face consequences if they asked on their own for the vaccine shots.

 Maulucci stressed that the list of 56 is based on letters sent to the Governor’s office.
 He said it was possible other groups reached out to another sections of state government like the Vermont Health Department.